wqhadija/online-marketer-chatgpt-prompts/README.md

 ## Storytelling of The Product
 Input:
->storytelling to create compelling product descriptions and narratives with the following product.
+>write a compelling storytelling with the following product.
 Product:

 ## Attractive Landing Page for certain products 🌷
 Input: